Amysoj-Louis/Clothes-Ecom-Application-Testing-Api/readme.md

 # Clothes Ecom Application Testing Api

 This is a Flask REST API that serves the data in a JSON file.
-The data is about Women's Sarees and their prices and URLs.
+The data is about Amazon Products and their prices and URLs.

 ## Features